camroga/jonaprieto.github.io/about.md

 adding better explanations, pictures or references.
-So, If you find something wrong don't hesitate, please feel free to send me an email (prieto.jona@gmail.com),
+So, If you find something wrong don't hesitate, please feel free to send me an email (prieto.jona@gmail.com).
-I'll fix it and I'll say thanks you!

-How do I make this blog, well I'm using this:
+How do I make this blog?, well I'm using this:

 - github-pages
 - jekyll with minima theme